St Charles Borromeo Seminary: The Liquidation of the Seminary in Košice

-After the return of Košice from Hungary to CzechoSlovakia in 1945, the Diocese of Košice was entrusted once again to Bishop Joseph Čársky.
+After the return of Košice from Hungary to CzechoSlovakia in 1945, the Diocese of Košice was entrusted once again to Bishop Joseph Čársky (apostolic administrator from 1925 to 1939, and from 1945 to 1962).
 The superiors of the Seminary left with their bishop back to Hungary.
 Due to war conditions, Bishop Joseph Čársky set up the Seminary in September 1945.
 The Seminary did not last very long after the war.
 With the rise of communism, formation and studies in the Seminary in Košice were terminated in June 1950.
 The seminarians could complete their exams only on the basis of the decisions of the state authorities, to enroll in separate organized courses.
 Whereas the seminarians declined to participate in such activities, they were called into special military units.
 At the end of the school year, as a call to false reports, everyone in the seminary including the superiors, professors, and seminarians were locked by police force into the seminary chapel, and the police examined the entire building in search of weapons hidden in the building.
 No weapons were ever found, regardless the Seminary was to be liquidated.
 On July 10, 1950 Bishop Joseph Čársky was notified by the Slovak Seizure Office for Ecclesiastical Affairs, that St Charles Borromeo Seminary in Košice is to be liquidated, and its superiors will be issued to spiritual administration in the diocese.
 On July 11 and 12, 1950 the seminary building was written over to the socialist government.
 The buildings being in usable condition were taken by the Regional National Committee of Ecclesiastical Separation in Košice.
 The seminary buildings were used by many schools and organizations and later became a Conservatory and Home for Young People.
 The beautiful seminary garden was destroyed and transformed into a parking lot.
 By government decree 112/1950 on July 26, 1950, after 159 years of forming seminarians into priests, the Seminary was definitely liquidated.
 The seminarians were not to return and in fact, had no school to return to.
 Only part of the seminarians were allowed to move to Bratislava and complete their studies in the only communist regime allowed seminary in Slovakia: Sts.
 Cyril and Methodius Seminary (Kňazský seminár sv.
 Cyrila a Metoda).
 The other seminarians, who were not allowed to continue their studies had to find some other school or many tried to find work.
 Admittance to the Sts.
 Cyril and Methodius Seminary in Bratislava was closely under surveillance by the communist regime.
 Many young men from all over Slovakia, wanting to become priests did not give up hope and every year applied to the Seminary in Bratislava, though many times with no avail.
 Meanwhile, waiting to be accepted to the Seminary in Bratislava, these young men found jobs wherever possible, always hoping.
 Some of them eventually married.